alextanhongpin/go-microservice/README.md

 - create a factory for the use case
 - test the use case independently
 - add scenarios on the go
+- the service struct should hold all the use cases
+- combine usecases in the service (usecases with include statement)
+- better to mock a behavior than a dependency (e.g. rather than mocking a jwt provider/dependency, it is better to create a struct with the provider and a method that calls the provider, then create an interface on top of it)

 ## Health Endpoint